Chemical name: Tamoxifen

 - treat advanced-stage, hormone-receptor-positive breast cancer, including metastatic breast cancer

 - reduce breast cancer risk in undiagnosed women at higher-than-average risk of developing breast cancer

 Tamoxifen usually is taken for up to 5 years, but women with advanced-stage breast cancer may continue taking tamoxifen as long as it is working well.

-How it's given: Tamoxifen is taken orally as a pill.
+How it's given: Tamoxifen is taken orally as a pill or as a liquid.

 Additional information: The body uses an enzyme called CYP2D6 to convert tamoxifen into its active form.
 About 10% of people have an abnormal version of the CYP2D6 enzyme, which may keep them from getting the full benefit of tamoxifen.
 You may want to ask your doctor about being tested for this enzyme abnormality if you're considering taking tamoxifen.
 Still, CYP2D6 testing is controversial because several large studies found that an abnormal CYP2D6 enzyme didn’t affect tamoxifen’s effectiveness.
 Together, you and your doctor can decide if CYP2D6 testing makes sense for your unique situation.
 Also, certain medications can block the activity of the CYP2D6 enzyme, including antidepressants known as SSRIs and SNRIs, as well as Benadryl (chemical name: diphenhydramine) and Tagamet (chemical name: cimetidine).
 Make sure you tell your doctor about ALL other medicines you're taking if you're considering taking tamoxifen to make sure you get the full benefit of treatment.

 - blood clots